mattresnick/Custom-PyTorch-Resources/README.md

 # Custom-PyTorch-Resources
  Classes and functions for hidden unit activation functions, regularization, and pruning.
 Some are implementations of existing methods, some (largely the pruning methods) were created by me.
+I've also added my write-up of the project for which I wrote most of the code.

 **--ActivationFunctions.py--**